nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 dir.create(DIR_NORMALIZED_EXPRESSION)
 dir.create(DIR_DGE)

+## Save original par settings
+##   Par may be temporarily changed for plotting purposes and reset once the plotting is done

+original_par <- par()

 df_rs <- read.csv(runsheet, check.names = FALSE)

 ## Determines the organism specific annotation file to use based on the organism in the runsheet